bitwise-ce/unified-gtm-funnel/docs/step1_architecture_decisions.md

 The architecture is intentionally lightweight.
 It avoids tooling choices (e.g., dbt, Snowflake warehouse setup) and instead focuses on *clear modeling decisions*, *reproducibility*, and *analytical transparency*.

 ---
+## Key Business Questions

+Marketing and Sales leadership need answers to:

+1. **Which channels deliver the highest return on ad spend?**
+   Understanding ROI by channel helps prioritize budget allocation and identifies where marketing dollars are working hardest.

+2. **Where are conversion bottlenecks in our funnel?**
+   Identifying stages where prospects drop off (clicks → sessions → conversions → opportunities) reveals optimization opportunities.

+3. **How does paid performance compare to organic/direct traffic?**
+   Quantifying the contribution of paid channels versus non-paid sources informs the overall marketing mix strategy.

+4. **Which channels create pipeline vs. revenue?**
+   Some channels may drive volume but not quality.
+Understanding both opportunity creation and closed-won revenue helps set appropriate expectations by channel type.
+---
 ## Why a Layered Model?

 Although this exercise could be done in a single SQL script, using a layered approach offers clarity: